Graphidaceae: Description

+Some graphidaceous species have exceptionally large ascospores.
+In Ocellularia, the spores of O. subpraestans have been reported to reach about 880 × 65 micrometres in size, and can protrude through the apothecial pore and begin germinating almost immediately, with germ tubes produced from multiple cells of the muriform spore.
+Observations like these have been used to argue that very large, many-celled spores may favour establishment (and survival) even when dispersal is imperfect, including scenarios where spores are damaged or partly consumed during transport, potentially by invertebrates.

 Distribution and ecology

 The vast majority of Graphidaceae species are restricted to the tropics.
 Most Graphidaceae species are epiphytic (i.e. they grow only on plants).
 Forty-two species are known from the Galápagos Islands, where they are among the most diverse of the crustose lichens there.
 Mexico is thought to be a biodiversity hotspot of undiscovered Graphidaceae species, with about 430 species predicted to occur in tropical regions, compared to less than 200 recorded in the entire country.

 Diversification

 Analyses of time-calibrated phylogenies indicate that Graphidaceae has diversified steadily over deep time.
 The family is estimated to have originated about 176 million years ago (Ma), with comparatively low, fairly uniform speciation rates (about 0.06–0.10 lineages per million years) and brief accelerations early in its history and again around about 110 and 65 Ma.
 Two hyper-diverse clades—Graphideae and Ocellularia sensu stricto—show the highest rates, and the most frequently inferred models include rate shifts near the stems of one or both of these groups.
 Cohort analyses recover pronounced heterogeneity across the family, resolving five broad diversification regimes rather than a single family-wide pattern.
 No clear correlation is evident between Graphidaceae speciation rates and long-term global temperature trends over the past ~180 million years.

 The observed pattern is consistent with lineage-specific and ecological drivers.
 Graphidaceae is largely tropical, and major clades tend to occupy different microhabitats—for example, Ocellularia s.str. is characteristic of shaded, protected tropical forest, whereas many Graphideae occur in more exposed sites—suggesting diversification linked to habitat differences rather than uniform climatic forcing.
 Pulses of diversification coincide with major events in plant and Earth history: Graphideae began diversifying soon after the origin of angiosperms (c.
 140 Ma), and Ocellularia s.str. diversified around the Cretaceous–Paleogene boundary (c.
 65 Ma), contemporaneous with the expansion of angiosperm-dominated tropical rainforests; a perithecial in Ocellularia is also associated with higher diversification in trait-dependent analyses, consistent with a possible key innovation (pp. 5–6).
 Because species discovery is incomplete (recent estimates suggest the true species count may exceed 4,000) future taxonomic sampling may refine rate estimates and their timing.